 Discretionary funds are those funds for which DOC can exercise its judgment in selecting to whom the funds are awarded.
-It is the policy of DOC that discretionary funds are provided only after maximum practicable competition among eligible entities.
+It is the policy of DOC that discretionary funds are provided only after completion of a competitive process among eligible entities.
 However, there are instances where awards are recommended for funding without full and open competition.
 The three types of discretionary awards are discussed below.